Coalition (film): Plot

-Nick Clegg is popular with the electorate ahead of the 2010 general election, with his Liberal Democrat party promising electoral reform and an end to the dominance of the two main parties, Labour and Conservative, who had led every British government in almost 90 years.
-The election results in a hung parliament with no party having a majority of seats: the Conservatives have the most, then the governing Labour, and then the Liberal Democrats.
+Nick Clegg is popular with the electorate ahead of the 2010 general election, with his Liberal Democrat party promising electoral reform and an end to the dominance of the two main parties, Labour and Conservative, who had led every British government since 1922.
+The election results in the first hung parliament since 1974, with no party having a majority of seats.
+The Conservatives are the largest party, then Labour, and followed by the Liberal Democrats in third place.
 Nick is disappointed that his popularity did not reflect in the results, but is consoled by his party's former leader, Paddy Ashdown.

 As the party with the most seats, the Conservatives led by David Cameron are given the first choice to form a government, which will either be a minority government or a coalition with the Liberal Democrats.
 Conservative peers are vehemently opposed to working with the Liberal Democrats due to what they see to be contrasting policies, but Shadow Chancellor George Osborne tells David that if they ally with them, it would put the Tories into a centrist position and potentially make them more electable for the next general election.
-Meanwhile, Labour, led by incumbent Prime Minister Gordon Brown, prepare for negotiations with the Liberal Democrats.
+Meanwhile, Labour, led by incumbent prime minister Gordon Brown, prepare for negotiations with the Liberal Democrats.
 Gordon points out to Nick that both parties are left-wing and progressive, but Nick is held back by the personal unpopularity of Brown amongst the British public.

 Liberal Democrat MPs meet with their Conservative counterparts to negotiate a possible government, discussing the possibility of a referendum on electoral reform.
 Conservative peers are furious with Cameron on this proposal, stating that reform would end any future possibility of a Conservative majority government.
 However, he convinces them by saying that a Labour—Liberal Democrat coalition would pass electoral reform without a referendum, as both parties support it.
 In another meeting, Gordon tries to win over Nick by promising to resign during their first term in government, but Nick wants it sooner.

-Gordon resigns for the good of his party and to leave in a dignified way, strategically forcing David Cameron into becoming Prime Minister in a minority government.
-Nick is adamant to form a coalition as he sees Labour as unpopular.
+Gordon resigns for the good of his party and to leave in a dignified way, strategically forcing David Cameron into becoming prime minister in a minority government.
+Nick is adamant to form a coalition as he sees Labour as unpopular after thirteen years in government.
 His MPs are angry with the possibility of a coalition with the Conservatives, due to the opposition between the two parties.
 However, Paddy Ashdown makes a speech saying that this is the best opportunity for the party to enter government and execute their policies.
 The Conservatives and Liberal Democrats form a coalition.